Late Ming peasant rebellions: Rebel movements

 Throughout 1638 and 1639, earthquakes rattled Sichuan and locusts ravaged Suzhou.
-The rebel movement gained momentum as even more refugees joined them to increase their odds of survival.
+The rebel movement gained momentum as more refugees joined them to increase their odds of survival.
 Li Zicheng kept losing battles and fled into the mountains.
 Luo Rucai surrendered to the Ming.
 It appeared for a time that ultimate victory was within grasp for the Ming forces.
 The Qing invaded again in 1638, exacerbating the Ming's already depleted resources.

 In 1639, Zhang Xianzhong rebelled again after having recuperated in Gucheng.
 He opened the prisons of Gucheng and killed the local officials.
 Joining forces, Zhang and Luo attacked the nearby town of Fangxian and then moved towards the heavily forested mountains of the Shaanxi border.
 Zuo Liangyu was sent against the renewed rebellion.
 He was ambushed near Mount Luoying and suffered 10,000 losses.
 Xiong Wencan was impeached and replaced by Yang Sichang.

 Although Yang Sichang and Zuo Liangyu clashed on policy, they scored a number of victories against the rebels from 1639 to 1640.
-It appeared once again that the Ming were finally turning the tide.
+It appeared once again that the Ming were turning the tide.
 Zuo inflicted a major defeat on Zhang Xianzhong near Mount Manao, killing 3,500 and capturing several commanders.
 Zhang escaped to western Sichuan.
 Yang became wary of Zuo's successes and tried to promote another general, He Renlong, as his equal.
 When that didn't work, both generals were alienated.
 By the winter of 1640, Sichuan was being ravaged by Zhang Xianzhong, and Ming forces were deserting on a daily basis.
 Yang requested to be relieved from his post.
 The Chongzhen Emperor refused and instead sent him more funds for medicine and famine relief.